Created By: Pulaski County Tourism Bureau & Visitors Center

 In 1943, the colored U.S.O. was placed under the direction of the Salvation Army were it remained until the desegregation of the military in the late 1940s.

+The land was bought by Mr. Earl Livingston in 1951.
 The building was changed to the Chimney Trailer Park and later the Chimney Pawn and Gun until the building was torn down.
 Mr. Carney of Rolla, used the building materials to build part of the Manor Inn in Rolla.
-The land was bought by Earl Livingston in 1951.

 The U.S.O. chimney was left standing until 2010, when the heir to Mr. Livingston donated the chimney to the City of St Robert.